 The Airmen's Stories - F/O P W Rabone

-Paul Watling Rabone was born in Salisbury, England on 2nd March 1918 and went with his family to New Zealand.
+Paul Watling Rabone was born in Salisbury, England on 2nd March 1918, the son of Clarence Noble Rabone and Frances May Rabone.
+He went with his family to New Zealand.

 From September 1935 until June 1936 he served in the 7th Field Battery, Territorial Army.
 In April 1938 Rabone was accepted for the Civil Reserve of Pilots and carried out his flying training at Middle Districts and Auckland Aero Clubs, obtaining his 'A' License on 18th May that year.

 Having applied for a short service commission earlier in the year, Rabone was now accepted and he reported to No.1 FTS Wigram on 4th July 1938 as an Acting Pilot Officer.
 He was awarded his flying badge on 13th October and completed the course two months later.

 Rabone sailed for the UK on 1st February 1939 and on arrival at No.1 RAF Depot Uxbridge he transferred into the RAF.

 On 17th April Rabone joined 88 Squadron, operating Fairey Battles at Boscombe Down.
 The squadron went to France on 2nd September 1939.

 In May 1940, returning from a raid on the Maastricht bridges, Rabone's aircraft was severely damaged by flak and he and his crew baled out, landing behind enemy lines.
 They acquired civilian clothes, joined a refugee column and after five days reached Dieppe.
 From here they flew back to England and rejoined the squadron in France three days later.

 (Above: from the album of F/O JR Gard'ner - Rabone is at left, Trousdale (centre) also served in the Battle)